-International Trade Administration.
 The President's FY2004 request for the International Trade Administration (ITA) is \$382.1 million, a \$19.9 million increase over the FY2003 appropriation of \$362.2 million and a \$4.9 million increase over the FY2003 request of \$377.2 million.
-The House Appropriations Committee also recommends \$382.1 million, but it also proposes the reorganization of the agency.
-The President's request and the Committee's recommendations both envision \$13 million in fee collections, raising the total resources of the agency to \$395.1 million.
+The House passed \$382.1 million, but it also proposed the reorganization of the agency.
+The President's request and the appropriation passed by the House both envision \$13 million in fee collections, raising the total resources of the agency to \$395.1 million.
 ITA provides export promotion services, works to assure compliance with trade agreements, administers trade remedies such as antidumping and countervailing duties, and provides analytical support for ongoing trade negotiations.
 The agency is divided into four policy units and an Executive and Administrative Directorate, with a total full time staff of 2,550.

 Trade Development Unit (TD).
 The Administration requests \$57.1 million for the Trade Development Unit.
 In FY2003, Congress appropriated \$67.7 million, including several textile related initiatives not incorporated into the President's FY2003 request of \$58.3 million.
-The House Committee recommends \$46.7 million for this entity which it renames the Manufacturing and Services Unit (MSU).
-The Committee envisions the MSU carrying on certain functions of TD such as the provision of industry analysis, but the Committee intends that the new Unit will place concentrate more resources on promoting the competitiveness and expansion of U.S. industry.
-The Committee's recommendation transfers the trade promotion activities of TD- the Advocacy Center, the Trade Information Center, and Office of Export Assistance- to the new Trade Promotion Unit.
-Funds for the textile initiatives, the National Textile Center, and the Textile/Clothing Technology Corporation have not been requested in the President's FY2004 budget, but the House Appropriation Committee provides funding for these initiatives at 2003 levels.
+The House approved \$46.7 million for this entity which it renames the Manufacturing and Services Unit (MSU).
+The House envisions the MSU carrying on certain functions of TD such as the provision of industry analysis, but it also intends that the new unit will concentrate more resources on promoting the competitiveness and expansion of U.S. industry.
+The House transfers the trade promotion activities of TD- the Advocacy Center, the Trade Information Center, and Office of Export Assistance- to the new Trade Promotion Unit.
+Funds for the textile initiatives, the National Textile Center, and the Textile/Clothing Technology Corporation have not been requested in the President's FY2004 budget, but the House funds these initiatives at 2003 levels.

 Market Access and Compliance Unit (MAC).
 The Administration requests \$37.4 million for the Market Access and Compliance Unit (MAC).
 In FY2003, Congress appropriated \$31.2 million.
-The House Appropriations Committee recommends \$38.2 million and directs the establishment of an Office of Enforcement within the Unit.
+The House appropriated \$38.2 million and directed the establishment of an Office of Enforcement within the Unit.

 Import Administration Unit (IA).
 The President's FY2004 budget requests \$53.6 million for the Import Administration (IA) unit; Congress appropriated \$44.2 million in FY2003.
-The House Appropriations Committee recommends \$68.2 million and directs the reorganization of the Unit into separate anti-dumping and countervailing duty case processing divisions and a policy and negotiation division.
-The House Committee's version also provides \$3 million for the establishment of an Office of China Compliance to focus on trade remedy issues pertinent to small and medium sized domestic industry.
+The House appropriated \$68.2 million and directed the reorganization of the Unit into separate anti-dumping and countervailing duty case processing divisions and a policy and negotiation division.
+The House version also provided \$3 million for the establishment of an Office of China Compliance to focus on trade remedy issues pertinent to small and medium sized domestic industry.

 Commercial Service.
 The Administration requests \$204.5 million for this Unit, formerly known as the U.S. and Foreign Commercial Service, an increase of \$2.5 million from the \$202 million appropriated in FY2003.
-The House Appropriations Committee proposes the reorganization of this entity, renaming it the Trade Promotion Unit (TPU), and recommends the appropriation of \$217 million.
-The Committee proposes the transfer of the trade promotion functions of the current TD Unit (the Trade Information Center, the Advocacy Center, and the Office of Export Assistance) to the TPU.
-It directs the TPU to establish a Middle East Business Information Center and a China Business Information Center.
-The Committee also proposes the creation of American Trading Centers in China to promote the importation of U.S. goods and services into China.
+The House directed the reorganization of this entity, renaming it the Trade Promotion Unit (TPU), and appropriated \$217 million.
+The House proposed the transfer of the trade promotion functions of the current TD Unit (the Trade Information Center, the Advocacy Center, and the Office of Export Assistance) to the TPU.
+It directed the TPU to establish a Middle East Business Information Center and a China Business Information Center.
+The House also directed the agency to create American Trading Centers in China to promote the importation of U.S. goods and services into China.